-Taking a driving test in your own car
+Taking a driving test in own car

-For many learner drivers, taking the DVSA driving test is daunting enough, especially if you use a car you're not used to.
-This article explains everything you need to know about using your own car for your driving test, including car requirements and the benefits of using your own vehicle over your driving instructor's car.
+This article explains everything you need to know about using your own car for driving tests, including car requirements, DVSA driving test cancellations, and the benefits of using your own car over your driving instructor's car.

 Yes.
-Although most candidates use their driving instructor's car to take their driving test, you can use your own car.
+Although most candidates use their driving instructor's car to take their driving test, you can take your driving test in your own car.

-Using your own car or a family member's car to take your driving test may be a great option, especially if you've been using it to practise in addition to your driving lessons or simply feel more confident and comfortable driving that car.
+Taking your driving test in your own car or a family member's car may be a great option, especially if you've been using it to practise in addition to your driving lessons or simply feel more confident and comfortable driving that car.

 The driving test costs the same whether you take the practical driving test in your instructor's car or your own.
 You must be at least 17 years old and have a valid provisional driving licence before booking your driving test.
 You must also have passed your theory test.